Primary BWCA Entry Points and Routes

 Below are the primary entry points we serve.
 However, you are not limited to these areas.
-If you need help choosing the best trip for you and your group, just let us know.
+If you need help choosing the best trip for you and your group, check out our recommended routes or contact us and ask.

 #36 Hog Creek – Provides a unique combination of a narrow winding stream with a beautiful large destination lake of islands and peaceful bays for base camping.
 A good consistent fishing lake that has very high loyalty among fans.
 Great for first time trippers or groups with young children.